Maps4HTML/web-map-doc/docs/elements/feature.md

 ### `<map-properties>`

 This element contains the contents of the popup associated to a given feature.
+Details on the properties elements and it's syntax can be found [here](../properties/).

 ---